MartaVanin/SE_framework_paper_results/README.md

 - `power_base`: Scalar value which is used to convert the power and impedance values in per unit.
 It has to be a Float!
 - `vmin`, `vmax`: Lower and upper bounds on voltages, Floats.
 - `start`: Boolean that states whether start values are used for SE calculations.
 If `true`, start values of the variables equal their measured value (i.e., with errors).
+- `models`: array that contains the different exact SE formulations for case study A: ACR, ACP and IVR.
+The user can pass a subset of the default set,
+- `abbreviations`: array of strings that contains the abbreviations of the formulations in `models`, to be written in the result csv file,
+- `criteria`: wls, rwlas and rwlav or a subset of these, i.e., the SE objective.

 ### Solver set-up